Azure/autorest.csharp/readme.md

 The swagger files are compiled, and then run, which pings the mock server (to verify behavior).
 This tests both the Modeler 4 and language specific codegen.

 This document contains some additional [technical details](https://github.com/Azure/autorest.csharp/blob/feature/v3/test/README.md).

+**cadl-ranch**

+[cadl-ranch](https://github.com/Azure/cadl-ranch) is similar to autorest.testserver, which provides a platform for automated testing too.
+The difference is the testing target of cadl-ranch is typespec generated SDK.

+To test local change in cadl-ranch, run `.\eng\ApplyCadlRanch.ps1 {cadl-ranch path}` or just run `.\eng\ApplyCadlRanch.ps1` if cadl-ranch folder is at the same folder of autorest.csharp.

 ## PR Merge Process